polterguy/polterguy.github.io/tutorials/super-dry/index.md

 ---
-title: Super DRY Code using Hyperlambda
+title: Interceptors and exception handlers
 description: This article shows you how to create Super DRY code using Hyperlambda, by leveraging interceptors and exception filters, allowing you to create your functionality without having to repeat your code.
 ---

-# Super DRY code using Hyperlambda
+# Interceptors and exception handlers

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* Interceptors, and how they reduce repetition in your code
+* Exception handlers, and how they allow you to keep your exception code in _one_ place

-In this tutorial we will have a look at two features that allows you to write _"super DRY code"_, and with DRY here we refer to _"Don't Repeat Yourself"_, which is an important design principle as you create software.
+In this tutorial we will have a look at two features that allows you to write _"super DRY code"_.
+DRY here refers to _"Don't Repeat Yourself"_, which is an important design principle as you create software.
 If you prefer to watch video tutorials having me demonstrating how things are tied together, you can watch the following video where I walk you through these parts.